MaxLewter16/LLEAP/README.md

     ```
     After a few seconds, the model should open in RVIZ.

-3. If this does not work, in your root folder, try:
+3. If this does not work, in your root folder, using the source code and repeating step two:
     '''
     source install/setup.bash
     '''
-    and then repeat step 2